-I was surprised to learn the tires that come on many RV’s are nicknamed, “China Bombs,” because they are of such poor quality they frequently explode on the road.
+I was surprised to learn the tires that come on many RV’s are nicknamed, “China Bombs,” because they are of such poor quality they frequently explode on the road, to the degree they rip off fenders.
 Some people recommend the first thing you should upgrade is the tires.
 In reading feedback on the RV facebook groups, the most commonly recommended tires (that I saw) are Goodyear Endurance tires.
 Depending on the type of RV you have, you might choose to stay with the factory size tires, or get a tire 1” larger for additional lift.
 For example, I purchased the Hood River addition of the RPod 180 because I plan on some off road adventures and want that additional clearance.
 By adding a 1” larger size tire, it gives me a little bit more height.

 Quality tires are always important, but I think they are especially important if you, like me, have a single axle travel trailer.
 I originally wanted tandem axles in case I had a blow out, but one of the benefits of the RPods is their light weight, and a tandem axle would be over-kill and drive the price up.
 So, I went with single axle and upgraded tires.

 Click on the direct link below to see the tire most recommended in the RPod camper group.